vynci/vynci-dev-v4/posts/robot-control-using-aws-iot-core/index.md

 ![Hardware](./hardware_psu.jpg)

-## Software
+## Software (Motor controls)

 We'll now be switching into the software side of things.
-If you want to skip directly into the source code, you can check it out [here](https://github.com/vynci/rovy-hardware/tree/motor-control-react-joystick)
+If you want to skip directly into the source code, you can check it out [here](https://github.com/vynci/rovy-hardware/tree/rovy-part-1)

-### Send serial data using Nodejs (serial-port)
+### Send serial data using Nodejs (serialport)

 The Sabertooth Motor driver can be controlled using PWM or serial (UART TTL).
 We'll be using serial control as the PWM output for the Raspberry Pi is limited.
 The serial output from the Sabertooth will be connected to the RPi’s GPIO 14 (TXD).

 I'm using [Nodejs](https://nodejs.org/en/about) as the runtime environment and the NPM module [serialport](https://www.npmjs.com/package/serialport) to interface with the Motor Driver.

 Assuming you already have Nodejs installed on your system.
-First we'll do an npm install for the library **serialport**.
+We'll now do an npm install for the library **serialport**.

 ```shell
 $ npm install serialport